 - basic This is a basically unstyled layout used as the base for the other themes, and usable as the base for custom themes as well.
 The HTML contains all important elements like sidebar and relation bar.
-There is one option (which is inherited by the other themes): - nosidebar (true or false): Don't include the sidebar.
-Defaults to false. - default This is the default theme, which looks like the Python documentation.
+There are these options (which are inherited by the other themes): - nosidebar (true or false): Don't include the sidebar.
+Defaults to false. - sidebarwidth (an integer): Width of the sidebar in pixels.
+(Do not include px in the value.)
+Defaults to 230 pixels. - default This is the default theme, which looks like the Python documentation1.
 It can be customized via these options: - rightsidebar (true or false): Put the sidebar on the right side.
 Defaults to false. - stickysidebar (true or false): Make the sidebar "fixed" so that it doesn't scroll out of view for long body content.
 This may not work well with all browsers.
 Defaults to false. - collapsiblesidebar (true or false): Add an experimental JavaScript snippet that makes the sidebar collapsible via a button on its side.
 Doesn't work together with "rightsidebar" or "stickysidebar".
 Defaults to false. - externalrefs (true or false): Display external links differently from internal links.
 Defaults to false.